enkidevs/curriculum/Python/Core/other-operations-on-files.md

 ---
 ## Revision

-What function tells where the pointer is now?
+Which function returns the current position in a file?
 ???

 * `tell()`